alphastrata/eldenswing/README.md

 # TODO:

+- [x] Can you speed up the loaddimes if you move the install to a faster disk...??
 - [] add a check to make sure char has the correct weapon equipped
-- [] add a check to make sure souls != 0, if it does, log a death and quit out of game?
+- [x] add a check to make sure souls != 0, if it does, log a death and quit out of game?
 - [] bring back the runtime commands with the key matching
 - [x] Get OpenCV working ><
 - [x] Get a snapshotter working (on 'l' key take a screengrab from game)